awsdocs/amazon-vpc-user-guide/doc_source/VPC_Internet_Gateway.md

 ![\[Using an internet gateway\]](http://docs.aws.amazon.com/vpc/latest/userguide/images/internet-gateway-overview-diagram.png)

 To provide your instances with internet access without assigning them public IP addresses, you can use a NAT device instead\.
 A NAT device enables instances in a private subnet to connect to the internet, but prevents hosts on the internet from initiating connections with the instances\.
-For more information, see [NAT](vpc-nat.md)\.
+For more information, see [NAT devices for your VPC](vpc-nat.md)\.

 **Internet access for default and nondefault VPCs**
 The following table provides an overview of whether your VPC automatically comes with the components required for internet access over IPv4 or IPv6\.